 London Met is proud to be one of a limited number of institutions that offer this route into Higher Education.
-The programme is run by experienced staff and is carefully designed to be supportive and motivating and to build confidence and academic ability as well as an understanding of what academic study involves.
+The extended degree is run by experienced staff and is carefully designed to be supportive and motivating, to help build confidence and academic ability, as well as an understanding of what academic study involves.

-Some of your teaching and learning takes place in our £30 million Science Centre where you'll have access to our 280 workstations which allow you to work independently on different experiments.
+Some of your teaching and learning will take place in our £30 million Science Centre, one of the biggest and most advanced science centers in Europe.
+You'll have access to 280 workstations, allowing you to work independently on different experiments.

-We'll help develop the theoretical and practical skills necessary for the collection, analysis, interpretation and understanding of biochemical information and data, as well as raise your awareness of the social and ethical dimensions within which contemporary biochemistry operates.
+We'll help you develop theoretical and practical skills, allowing you to analyse and understand biochemical information and data.
+This will also raise your awareness of the social and ethical dimensions in which contemporary biochemistry operates.

 Assessment consists of progress tests, online tests, coursework, practical reports and presentations.

 In addition to the University's standard entry requirements, you should have: